 The EDA Grant for the Commercial Driving Education and Examination Center nears completion of design phase.
-An RFP will be issued in early 2022 and construction
+An RFP will be issued in early 2022 and construction should be completed by fall 2022.

 The EDA Build Back Better Grant.
 LSCPA was informed that the college is one of two organizations in Texas to be awarded the Phase